Set up iPhone Cellular Calls

 - On your iPhone, go to Settings > Phone > Calls on Other Devices, then turn on Allow Calls on Other Devices.

-- On your iPad or iPod touch, go to Settings > FaceTime, then turn on Calls from iPhone.
+- On your iPad, go to Settings > FaceTime > Calls from iPhone, then turn on Calls from iPhone.

-- On your Mac, open the FaceTime app, then choose FaceTime > Preferences.
-Click Settings, then select Calls From iPhone.
+- On your Mac, open the FaceTime app, choose FaceTime > Settings (or Preferences), then select Calls From iPhone.

 If your carrier supports Wi-Fi calling on other devices, you can set up those devices to make and receive calls even when your iPhone isn't turned on or nearby.
 Learn about Wi-Fi calling.